Baptisms at St John’s, Newcastle

 What if I haven’t been baptised?

-We would love to discuss being baptised yourself if you haven’t already made this step in your life.
+If you haven’t already been baptised yourself, we would love to discuss what this would mean for you.
 Baptism as an adult is a very important and special occasion.
 It is the start of a spiritual journey that is rewarding and fulfilling.
-If you feel that God is calling you to be baptised, please get in contact with us – we would love to help you!
+If you feel that God is calling you to be baptised, don’t ignore that feeling!
+Please get in contact with us – we would love to help you.

 Baptism Celebrations in the Church Hall